Onyx-Protocol/Onyx/docs/protocol/specifications/chainkd.md

 **Extended public key** (aka “xpub”) is a 64-byte string representing a key that can be used for deriving *child extended public keys*.

 **EdDSA secret key** (aka “sk”) is a 64-byte string representing a raw secret key used for creating EdDSA signatures (consists of 32-byte scalar and 32-byte “prefix”).
+This is the format used by `crypto_sign` function in [NaCl](https://nacl.cr.yp.to/sign.html) library.

 **EdDSA public key** (aka “pk”) is a 32-byte string representing encoding of an elliptic curve point on Ed25519 as defined in EdDSA ([RFC 8032](https://tools.ietf.org/html/rfc8032)).